 Besides being the envy of the office, using a walking desk can improve your mental health, relieve stress, lower blood pressure and improve your mood, while it also helps maintain a strong bone structure.

-And if you’re looking to lose some weight, using a treadmill desk can help you burn between 148 and 233 calories an hour at 2mph, according to LifeSpan.
+And if you’re looking to lose some weight, using a treadmill desk can help you burn extra calories.

 It’s time to take a stand – quite literally – by ditching the sit-down desk and investing in a height-adjustable desk.